youzan/vant/src/toast/README.md

 }, 1000);
 ```

-### \$toast Method
+### Global Method

-After import the Toast component, the \$toast method is automatically mounted on Vue.prototype, making it easy to call within a vue component.
+After import the Toast component, the `$toast` method is automatically mounted on Vue.prototype, making it easy to call within a vue component.

 ```js
 export default {